hexagontk/hexagon/hexagon_site/pages/index.md

   </p>
 ---

-It is meant to provide abstraction from underlying technologies (data storage, HTTP server engines, etc.) to be able to change them with minimum impact.
+The Hexagon toolkit is meant to provide abstraction from underlying technologies (data storage, HTTP server engines, etc.) to be able to change them with minimum impact.

 It is designed to fit in applications that conforms to the [Hexagonal Architecture] (also called [Clean Architecture] or [Ports and Adapters Architecture]).

+* To see some simple examples you can read the [Quick Start] page.
+* For more information you can check the [Developer Guide].

 [Hexagonal Architecture]: http://fideloper.com/hexagonal-architecture
 [Clean Architecture]: https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html
 [Ports and Adapters Architecture]: https://herbertograca.com/2017/09/14/ports-adapters-architecture
+[Quick Start]: /quick_start.html
+[Developer Guide]: /developer_guide.html

 # Hello World